dotnet/csharplang/spec/expressions.md

 -   If F is async and the body of F is either an expression classified as nothing (§12.2), or a statement block where no return statements have expressions, the inferred return type is System.Threading.Tasks.Task

--   If F is async and has an inferred effective return type T, the inferred return type is System.Threading.Tasks.Task&lt;T&gt;.
+-   If F is async and has an inferred effective return type T, the inferred return type is System.Threading.Tasks.Task<T>.

 -   If F is non-async and has an inferred effective return type T, the inferred return type is T.

 -   Otherwise, a return type cannot be inferred for F.

-\[*Example*: As an example of type inference involving anonymous functions, consider the Select extension method declared in the System.Linq.Enumerable class:
+As an example of type inference involving anonymous functions, consider the Select extension method declared in the System.Linq.Enumerable class:

 namespace System.Linq\
 {\
 public static class Enumerable\
 {\
-public static IEnumerable&lt;TResult&gt; Select&lt;TSource,TResult&gt;(\
+public static IEnumerable<TResult> Select<TSource,TResult>(\
-this IEnumerable&lt;TSource&gt; source,\
+this IEnumerable<TSource> source,\
-Func&lt;TSource,TResult&gt; selector)\
+Func<TSource,TResult> selector)\
 {\
 foreach (TSource element in source) yield return selector(element);\
 }\